Porcelain Veneers in Denton, TX

 How long do porcelain veneers last?

 Porcelain veneers can typically last for 15 years with proper care.
 This includes brushing your teeth twice a day and flossing at least once a day.
-It’s important to also schedule bi-annual visits with Dr. Ruehle at our Denton, TX office so your cosmetic dentist can examine your veneers, and see if there are any issues.
+It’s important to also schedule bi-annual visits at your dentist’s office so your cosmetic dentist can examine your veneers, and see if there are any issues.
 To help them last even longer, avoid damaging habits such as biting your fingernails or chewing on ice.

 What if my porcelain veneers fall off or get damaged?

-If your veneers get damaged or fall out, we recommend keeping the tooth clean and calling our Denton, TX practice right away at (940) 566-4888.
+If your veneers get damaged or fall out, we recommend keeping the tooth clean and calling your dentist’s office right away.
 Don’t attempt to fix the veneer yourself, as this may lead to further damage.
-Dr. Ruehle will examine your teeth’s health and have a replacement veneer created so that you can go back to smiling with confidence.
+Your cosmetic dentist will examine your teeth’s health and have a replacement veneer created so you can go back to smiling with confidence.

 Does dental insurance cover porcelain veneers?

 Most dental insurance companies don’t cover the cost of porcelain veneers since it’s considered a cosmetic procedure.
-However, our practice recommends contacting your insurance provider anyway to get an accurate understanding of your policy and benefits.
-For more guidance, contact us at Garden Oaks Family & Cosmetic Dentistry by calling (940) 566-4888 so that you can be helped by one of our staff members.
+However, most dental practice recommends contacting your dental insurance company provider anyway to get an accurate understanding of your policy and benefits.

 Enhance the Look of Your Smile With Dr. Ruehle